eternagame/eterna100-benchmarking/README.md

 `scripts/algorithms`: Modules for benchmarking individual algorithms

-`scripts/benchmark.py`: Script to run algorithm benchmarks in a variety of configurations
+`scripts/benchmark.py`: Script to run an algorithm benchmarks in a single configuration

+`scripts/queue_benchmarks.py`: Script to run algorithm benchmarks in bulk

 `scripts/queue_train.py`: Script to run retraining for machine learning models